kubernetes/enhancements/keps/sig-node/20190530-commit-class.md

   `node.Status.Capacity[rname]` by the percent commit level for that `rname`.
   This goes at the _end_ of the `else` clause so that it can touch all the different resource kinds.
-* The system reserved resources should not be subject to CommitClass compression, where the real capacity that '2 CPUs' represents is shifted into '0.2 CPUs (or 2 vCPUs)' by `CommitClass` with 10x CPU commit.
+* The kube and system reserved resources should not be subject to CommitClass compression, where the real capacity that '2 CPUs' represents is shifted into '0.2 CPUs (or 2 vCPUs)' by `CommitClass` with 10x CPU commit.
 So `nodeAllocatableReservationFunc()` `allocatableReservation` should also be